Skip to content

 Short answers, pulled from the story.

-How did the design of the Apollo Lunar Module change from its initial concept?
+How did the Apollo 13 Lunar Module save the crew?